Codinosaur/tantechnova/README.md

 # ATL Marathon 2023
-This project is private, but members of this organisation can view, edit, merge.

-This is the most simplified version of https://github.com/MayankSingal/PyTorch-Image-Dehazing.
+This is our submission to the ATL Marathon 2023.

 The project supports video dehazing, live on the Raspberry Pi 400.